 Brexit: the impact for Dutch business

-British prime minister Theresa May invoked Article 50 of the Treaty of Lisbon, officially triggering the process of UK withdrawal from the European Union (“Brexit”).
-This process will last a maximum of two years, unless all the EU member states agree to an extension.
-For the next two years, then, the United Kingdom remains a member of the EU and all the EU treaties continue to apply.
+On June 19, the Brexit negotiations between the UK and the EU started, almost a year after the referendum on British membership of the EU.
+The Brexit was already officially put in motion on 29 March 2017, the day Prime Minister Theresa May called in Article 50 of the Lisbon Treaty.
+The withdrawal process will last a maximum of two years, unless all the EU member states agree to an extension.
+Until 29 March 2019, then, the UK remains a member of the EU and all the EU treaties continue to apply.

 The future trading relationship: four possibilities